Everyone knows that women undergo massive physical, psychological and hormonal changes when having babies but…

 Although it’s easy to see why certain symptoms of this phenomenon may certainly be experienced by particularly empathetic men (bless their sweet souls), the original source of sympathetic pregnancy symptoms still makes us wonder…

-The very first cases of sympathetic pregnancy were observed among primitive tribes in which the father was made to mimic pregnancy and labour in an effort to ward off evil spirits.
+The very first cases of sympathetic pregnancy were observed among primitive tribes in which the father was made to mimic pregnancy and labor in an effort to ward off evil spirits.
 These men would refrain from such activities as hunting and eating certain foods.
 Other studies point to psychological reasons for the manifestation of pregnancy symptoms in men.
 Either way, these studies are less than convincing.

 While sympathetic pregnancy symptoms may or may not be real, it’s clear that fatherhood really does change men – and for the better too!